absmach/magistrala-docs/blog/supermq-storage-architecture.md

 Expressing and evaluating the above logic using a relational schema would require recursive joins, join tables, and nested queries.
 The above approach leads to complex queries, limits in query planning, and coordination overhead across services.

-To address this, SuperMQ externalizes all access control logic to **SpiceDB**.
+To address this, SuperMQ externalizes all access control logic to SpiceDB, an open-source permissions database inspired by Google's Zanzibar system.
 Zanzibar manages permissions across products like Google Drive, YouTube, and Docs by modeling authorization as a graph of relationships rather than a set of roles.
 It operates at a mind-boggling scale, processing millions of authorization checks per second across trillions of access control lists (ACLs), with 95% of checks returning in under 10 milliseconds.

 SpiceDB introduces three primitives: